oasisprotocol/old-docs/src/operators/the-quest-rules.md

 3. Send us your Entity Package.
 See: [Creating an Entity Package](./creating-an-entity-package.md)

+*Note: If possible, please use the same github handle and email address for all 3 steps*

 ## Competition Kickoff

 The competition is expected to start **in early January**.
 We will give at least